The Foreign and Commonwealth Office (FCO) advise against all but essential travel to:

 The most common types of consular assistance are related to lost passports, petty theft and road accidents.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
-Consular support is limited in parts of Burma where embassy officials require travel permission from the Burmese government.
+If you’re arrested or detained, ask police or prison officials to notify the British Embassy immediately.
+Consular support is limited in parts of Myanmar where embassy officials require travel permission from the Myanmar government.
 Permission is not guaranteed.
 The British Embassy’s ability to deliver consular assistance, including in an emergency, may be restricted or delayed in these areas.